-- 1) These merit badges and/or activities are for campers 12 and older. - 2) These merit badges are for campers 14 and older. - 3) These merit badges are for campers 13 and older. - 4) Advance sign up for these activities is required and should be done with the STEM/Trades Director. - 5) This activity qualifies for All Camp Challenge.
+- 1) These merit badges are for campers 14 and older. - 2) These merit badges are for campers 13 and older. - 3) Advance sign up for these activities is required and should be done with the STEM/Trades Director. - 4) This activity qualifies for All Camp Challenge. - 5) Some time in afternoon or evening will be needed to complete the badge requirements. - 6) An additional fee of \$20 will be added to the registration fees when a Scout registers online for this merit badge.